EdgeJay/pify-player/player/README.md

 Web player that can be accessed by mobile/desktop browsers to control Spotify playback.
 Application setup using Sveltekit.

+## Getting Started

+1. Create `.env` file by copying `.env.example` file and edit the env vars.
+2. Make sure you have Node.js v22+ installed, and run `npm install` command to install dependencies.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Start the development server:

 ```bash
 npm run dev